Understanding Retirement Income

 Income Advice on Retirement Goals at Betterment

 This is based on our research which uses Monte Carlo simulation.
+This means that test results are hypothetical and based on a specific set of assumptions.
 Withdrawal amounts are not guaranteed income.
 You should consider all of your sources of income both guaranteed and variable, as well as your expected cost of living, to make a cohesive income plan.

-You can read more in our resource center article about retirement income.
+You can read more in our article about retirement income.

 How much do Betterment’s retirement income features cost?